Bralessness: Empowerment of women

 Some media outlets have capitalized on the no bra phenomenon with exploitative stories.
 The tabloid website TMZ posted an item about "Happy No Bra Day" with an image of Selena Gomez wearing a see-through top.
 Another site featured a photo gallery titled "#NoBraDay: 15 Celebs Who Frolick About With Their Fun Bags Freed".

 Whether a woman wears a bra or not has progressed in some social circles from discussions about appropriate clothing to "the body shaming and sexualizing of women" and a "societal debate on the equality of men and women, as it pertains to their bodies."

 One woman commented, "The reason is that I tried being braless, and I liked it better.
 It wasn't a political decision, except insofar as everything a woman does with her body that isn't letting someone else dictate what she ought to do with it is a political decision."

 French journalist Sabina Socol commented, "I never liked wearing bras; I always felt suffocated in them."
 She grew up in a household where going braless wasn't seen as sexual or taboo.
 "Even as a woman with breasts, I do what I want with my body.
 Every human has nipples.
 There shouldn't be any shame [in showing them], but if you want to hide them, that's okay, too, as long as the choice is yours."

-In June, 2017, Sarah Starks organized a protest in Charleston, West Virginia, in response to the social expectation that women and girls must wear bras and shirts to avoid offending or arousing others.
+In June 2017, Sarah Starks organized a protest in Charleston, West Virginia, US, in response to the social expectation that women and girls must wear bras and shirts to avoid offending or arousing others.
 "It's sexual because people say it is", she added.
 A West Virginia University professor of social work commented that "if other people are made uncomfortable by it, that's cultural and that's social".
 Starks commented that breasts are "like this separate, sexual part of us, and if you want to be taken seriously as a woman, cover them up."
 The protest's purpose was to show that nipples and breasts are not sexual objects.
 Some of the marchers went braless, others topless, and others fully clothed.